Sid Milstein in Korea, c. 1953

 school at NYU, and had sold the building.

-- We also thank daughter Susan Milstein who wrote this biography.
+- Thanks to daughter Susan Milstein, who wrote this biography.

 Filmography